BenCuff/github-pages-test/docs/communicating-uncertainty.md

 {% endcapture %}

 {% capture card_content_4 %}
-Statistical commentary should describe general trends clearly and succintly, and put any uncertainty in context.
+Statistical commentary should describe general trends clearly and succinctly, and put any uncertainty in context.

 Use the Professional Head of Intelligence Assessment (PHIA) [Probability Yardstick]() when making probability judgements.
 The Yardstick relates numerical probabilties (e.g., 60%) to terms such as 'unlikely', 'probable' and 'highly likely'.
 This avoids numerical probabilities being interpreted as overly precise.